 Questions about symptoms, risk factors and medical history are important in making a diagnosis of encephalitis.
 Diagnostic tests that may be needed include the following:

 - Other lab tests.
-Your doctor or other members of the care team may take samples of blood, urine, or excretions from the back of the throat.
-These can be tested in the laboratory to identify some of the viruses or other infectious agents that can cause encephalitis.
+Samples of blood or urine, or of excretions from the back of the throat can be tested for viruses or other infectious agents.

 - Electroencephalogram (EEG).
-Your doctor may order an electroencephalogram (EEG), a test in which a series of electrodes are affixed to the scalp.
+Your doctor may order an EEG, a test in which a series of electrodes are affixed to the scalp.
 The EEG records the electrical activity of the brain.
 Certain abnormal patterns in this activity may be consistent with a diagnosis of encephalitis.

 - Brain biopsy.
-Rarely, a procedure to remove a small sample of brain tissue (brain biopsy) is used if symptoms are worsening, treatments are having no effect, and there is no working diagnosis.
+Rarely, a procedure to remove a small sample of brain tissue (brain biopsy) is used if symptoms are worsening and treatments are having no effect.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed Feb.
 15, 2014.